ziphra/long_reads/README.md

 ### *De novo* assembly
+De novo sequence assembly is a theoritical ideal approach as it allows to recreate the original genome sequence through overlapping sequenced reads, but it recquires high coverage, long reads and good quality reads.

 Long-read sequencing technology offers simplified and less ambiguous genome assembly.
 Long-reads sequencing lenght allow to reconstruct regions of low complexity or highly repetitive sequences that were barely identifiable with traditional short-reads, based on overlap–layout-consensus algorithms.
 That makes long-reads well suited for de novo assembly.